ebribi/linux-blog/content/posts/whyhugo.md

 ## Extra: Shell Script for Deployment

-Since I've managing 2 separate repositories for the source code and deploying the site, I tried my hand at a shell script to automate the process.
+Since I'm managing 2 separate repositories for the source code and deploying the site, I tried my hand at a shell script to automate the process.

 ```
     #!/bin/bash